marklogic/java-client-api/src/main/resources/example/README.txt

 *  ClientCreator              create a database client
 *  DocumentWrite              write document content to the database
+*  DocumentWriteServerURI     write document content to the database with an identifier assigned by the server
 *  DocumentRead               read document content from the database
 *  DocumentMetadataWrite      write document content and metadata
 *  DocumentMetadataRead       read document content and metadata